hyunsy1214/hyunsy1214/README.md

 ## Hi there 👋
+⚡I'm a student of Gachon University learning some various methods of analyzing data
 <!--
 **hyunsy1214/hyunsy1214** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+⚡I'm a student of Gachon University learning about various methods of analyzing data
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...